Welcome to Hellfire Hobbies. My name is Max, and I am a hobby enthusiast from Quebec City, Canada.

 From that point on, I became obsessed with finding ways to paint entire armies without having to compromise too much on time or quality.

 That obsession later turned into a job.
 I started a blog called Hellfire Painting in 2011, when I got into commission painting; as a way to showcase my models.

-This is the first project that I fully commissioned, a Blood Angel parking lot when they were the hotness back in 5th edition.
+This is the first project when Hellfire Painting launched, a Blood Angel parking lot when they were the hotness back in 5th edition.

 It also allowed me to attend a lot of events and tournaments, like the Nova Open and Adepticon, where I met some great friends and collect a few nice trophies to hang over the toilet.

 I realized at one point that the blog was giving me so much more than simply showcasing my models.

 And I started writing more and more.
 How-to’s, step by step guides and the occasional product review.
 My articles were picked off by large wargaming blogs like Frontline Gaming, Torrent of Fire and Spikey Bits.